huggingface/course/video_transcripts/en/chapter4/03a_managing-repos.md

 In this video, we're going to understand how to manage a model repository on the HuggingFace model hub.
-In order to handle a repository, you should first have a HF account.
+In order to handle a repository, you should first have a Hugging Face account.

-A link to create a new account is available in the description: [https://huggingface.co/join](https://huggingface.co/join)
+A link to create a new account is available in the description.

 Once you are logged in, you can create a new repository by clicking on the "New model" option.